 These animal and bird earrings were supposed to be finished, beautifully photographed and backed upon gold embossed cards by now.
 (How laughable my obsession with control and schedules is now).
 I’d designed them earlier this year before the outbreak in reaction to our/my mindless treatment of animals and the planet.
 And 10% of the full sales were to go to Anima International .
 I don’t have the beautiful photographs, or the gold embossed cards (yet, they’re on their way) but they are ready non the less.
 They are available now and 10% of all full sales will go to Anima International.
 I’ve put a 2 week wait which I’ll try really hard to stick to but please be patient if I don’t or let me know if you ideally do need them for a certain date.

 And as I have brought up animal cruelty in farming I wouldn’t want to leave you in the lurch without providing you with a go to next step.
-I am not trying to push you to be vegan.
-I enjoy a vegan diet and lifestyle but I don’t expect that just because it works for me it will work for everyone.
 I will try and write another blog soon about how I became vegan and any hurdles.
-But should you wish to know more about where your meat/fish/dairy is coming from then there’s lots of info to be found online.
+But should you wish to know more about where your animal meat/fish/dairy is coming from then there’s lots of info to be found online.
 Some of it is shocking and you may not feel like you can delve into it yet.
 I still struggle with it and learn new things all the time as well as educate myself on the arguments against veganism to try and keep an open mind.
-I feel compassion for all those involved in the meat industry and I’d love a solution one day that supports animal welfare and the welfare of people who’s lives depend on the meat/fish and dairy industry income.
+I feel compassion for all those involved in the meat industry and I’d love a solution one day that supports animal welfare and the welfare of people who’s lives depend on the animal meat/fish and dairy industry income.

 A good place to head to next is the Vegan Society .
 It has recipes, nutritional advice and facts about farming industries that are a little easier on the heart.
 I don’t follow many chefs as it can become overwhelming but my current favourites are: Anna Jones, (veggie and vegan – I just use the vegan recipes), Bosh and Aine Carlin.